Vic Mackey: Conflicted cop and the undisputed champion of average CMoA's per episode. Some highlights include:

 The six man tag team match between The Shield and Sheamus, Ryback & John Cena at Elimination Chamber 2013.
-Aside from isolating & systematically taking apart John Cena for the bulk of the match, there's the ending - Roman Reigns spears Sheamus through the security barricade, as Cena & Ryback to hoist Rollins & Ambrose up for a simultaneous Attitude Adjustment/Shellshocked, only for Reigns to slide into the ring & spear Ryback, with Rollins landing on top & collecting a three, as a confused Cena questions the referee what just happened.
+Aside from isolating & systematically taking apart John Cena for the bulk of the match, there's the ending - Roman Reigns spears Sheamus through the security barricade (a spot he has repeated many times, but this is still arguably the best one), as Cena & Ryback to hoist Rollins & Ambrose up for a simultaneous Attitude Adjustment/Shellshocked, only for Reigns to slide into the ring & spear Ryback, with Rollins landing on top & collecting a three, as a confused Cena questions the referee what just happened.
 The Shield didn't just beat three of the WWE's biggest faces, they did it clean & by pinning Ryback, providing the first clean defeat of his career.

 Also, The Shield beating The Undertaker, Kane & Daniel Bryan in an episode of RAW, they're still unbeaten as a group, mind.